ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-18 03:31 dwg - adding RESTful capability based on the XMLRPC instead of raw HTML. adding restDefs.h, restRegister.h and restMethod.h.

 2025-03-14 13:03 dwg - Marcus Franklin has resigned from the project and his code will be deprecated as he is not here to support it.